 Get FREE access to my entire resource library!

 Signup for updates on new articles, products & special offers and get access to my entire resource library!

 - Regularly pinch off the tips with young leaves, to encourage the plant to fill out.

 - When picking leaves, take a few from each plant.

-- Don’t cut whole stems but rather pick individual leaves.
+- Don’t cut whole stems but rather pick individual leaves from each stem.

-- If you’re at the end of fall season, pick all leaves and cut the stems to the ground.
+- At the end of fall season, just before the first frost, pick all leaves and cut the stems to the ground.